evilsocket/bleah/README.md

 # BLEAH

-A BLE scanner for "smart" devices hacking based on the `bluepy` library.
+A BLE scanner for "smart" devices hacking based on the `bluepy` library, dead easy to use because retarded devices should be dead easy to hack.

 ## How to Install